 Pitching development at RPP is a year round effort, with different programs and training options based on different times of the year.
 Our programming generally follows the seasonality of the sport, including summer, fall, winter and spring.
-All players get assessed and a training plan is implemented accordingly.
+All players get assessed (varies by age) and a training plan is implemented accordingly.

 What are the components of an RPP training program?

 - Pitching Mechanics